 - Only some programmes taught entirely in English, and are generally at the graduate level (please see the international programme catalogue)

 - Italian language courses offered for exchange students (limited number of places)

 - Students with B2 level may take Italian-taught courses (To determine your level, self-assess with the European Language Portfolio Global Scale)

 Who can go?

-Due to the term dates at the partner university, students attending term 1 will not be able to return to UBC to attend term 2.
+- Students attending term 1 will not be able to return to UBC to attend term 2

 Course equivalency formula

-The grades in the Italian university system are expressed out of thirty.
+- Grades in the Italian university system expressed as marks out of 30

 Credit transfer process